-Some garage doors come with ratings known as U-factors or U-values which take into account the overall cumulative energy efficiency rather than just individual elements such as door panels, mechanisms, frames, and tracks.
-Generally, it’s advised to have an R-value between 12 and 18 for optimal insulation effects, however, this number can vary depending on location’s climate.
+Some garage doors come with ratings known as U-factors or U-values which take into account the overall cumulative energy efficiency rather than just individual elements such as door panels, frames and tracks.
+Generally it’s advised to have an R-value between 12 and 18 for optimal insulation effects, however, this number can vary depending on location’s climate.

-Why Should You Buy An Insulated Gatage Door?
+Why Should You Buy An Insulated Garage Door?